yeoman/generator-node/README.md

 $ npm test
 ```

-You can also directly use mocha to run test on single files:
+You can also directly use jest to run test on single files:

 ```
-$ npm -g install mocha
+$ npm -g install jest-cli
-$ mocha test/name.js
+$ jest --watch
 ```